 – Trying to prevent other people from experiencing emotional pain or the consequences of their own behavior

-– Getting caught up in drama or crisis going on in the people or relationships around you, and focusing on that instead of your own life
+– Getting caught up in drama or crisis going on in the people or relationships around you, and focusing on that instead of your own character, health and responsibilities

 – Repeatedly entering into relationships with people who are either emotionally unavailable or unusually emotionally needy